tarwn/lessthandot-hugo/blogs/content/posts/2013-06-03-sharepoint-2013-bi-part-3.md

 [<img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part3/InstallOS_06.png?mtime=1369927220" alt="" width="381" height="286" />][6]

 Choose the type of server installation.
-We’ll make life easy and choose for the GUI version.
+We'll make life easy and choose for the GUI version.
 If you want to do a hardcore installation with only a command line, go for the core version.
 Click _Next_.

 [<img src="/wp-content/uploads/users/koenverbeeck/SP2013DemoEnv/Part3/InstallOS_07.png?mtime=1369927220" alt="" width="379" height="283" />][7]